Seniority-Zero Canonical Transformation Theory: Reducing Truncation Error with Late Truncation: Implementation

-where the new set of electron integrals ($\bar{h}_{pq}$, $\bar{v}_{pqrs}$, $\bar{v}_{pqrstu}$, $\bar{v}_{pqrstuvw}$) are functions of the generator $\hat{A}$.
-Finally, we pass the function that computes the energy to a \texttt{Scipy} minimizer, together with a constraint over the norm of the generator $A$, that is specific for each molecule configuration.
-The selection of the constraint over the generator is based on intuition (e.g. how far is the DOCI reference from the actual FCI curve, or in other words, how much dynamic correlation needs to be added).
-We are exploring strategies for automatically determining the maximum value for the norm of the generator $A$, so that the transformation is quasi-unitary and the LT-SZCT energy stays always as an upper bound of the exact energy.
+The selection of the constraint on the magnitude of the generator is based on intuition (e.g., how far the DOCI reference is from the actual FCI curve, or in other words, how much dynamic correlation needs to be added).
+We are exploring strategies for automatically determining the maximum value for the norm of the generator $\hat{A}$, so that the transformation is quasi-unitary and the LT-SZCT energy is always an upper bound to the exact energy.
 We note that this type of tuning parameter is quite common in multireference methods and that our results are insensitive to (reasonable) restrictions on the generator's norm.